apache/flink/docs/dev/table/hive/hive_dialect.md

 ### Table API

-You can set dialect for you TableEnvironment with Table API.
+You can set dialect for your TableEnvironment with Table API.

 {% highlight java %}